xxnado/Olympics-Data-Tableau-Project/README.md

 # Olympics Data - Tableau Project

 ## Overview
 In our Business Analytics Master's program at Nova School of Business and Economics, my team and I completed a project for our Data Visualization course.
-We were given Olympic data spanning from 1896 to 2016 and the task to present the data in a meaningful way.
+We were given Olympic data spanning from 1896 to 2016, along with the task of presenting it in a meaningful way.

 Data visualization involves crafting a narrative, so we added additional datasets on GDP, the World Happiness Index, and Population Sizes to explore three main questions: